Winning Essay Contests: A Step-by-Step Guide

 Write the First Draft of Your Essay

 Now it's time for you to get all of your thoughts down on paper (or on your computer).
-Remember that this is the first draft, so don't worry about perfect grammar or if you are running over your word count.
+Remember that this is a first draft, so don't worry about perfect grammar or if you are running over your word count.

 Instead, focus on whether your essay is hitting the right emotional notes, how your story comes across, whether you are using the right voice, and if you are communicating everything you intend to.